Dismissal compensation tool

 Basic award

-Think of this as the redundancy-style core amount
+Think of this as the fixed framework, not the whole claim

 The basic award uses an age-and-service formula with a capped week's pay.
-It is often familiar because it is built on the same broad structure as statutory redundancy calculations.
+It is useful as the more mechanical part of the estimate, but it is often not the biggest moving part.

 Compensatory award

 The compensatory side is about financial loss caused by the dismissal, often centred on lost earnings.
-The cap matters, and actual loss still needs evidence.
+The cap matters, but evidence of what you lost and how you mitigated it matters just as much.

 Official sources used